asantos82/documentation-user/saas_management/documentation.rst

 |   |settings|   | |browse_users| |
 +----------------+----------------+

-You’ll then see the list of your users.
+You'll then see the list of your users.

 .. image:: media/list_users.png
     :align: center

 .. note:: The pre-selected filter *Internal Users* shows your paying
     users (different from the *Portal Users* which are free).
-If you remove this filter, you’ll get all your users (the ones you pay for and the portal ones)
+If you remove this filter, you'll get all your users (the ones you pay for and the portal ones)

 In your list of users, click on the user you want to deactivate.
 As soon